- Are Idaho licensed engineers and land surveyors subject to the Rules of Continuing Professional Development?

 - Have there been any recent guidance from the Idaho Department of Water Resources for permitting irrigation and drainage development in accordance with the National Flood Insurance Program (NFIP)?

-Are Idaho licensed engineers now subject to the Rules of Continuing Professional Competency I see on your website?
+Are Idaho licensed engineers and land surveyors subject to the Rules of Continuing Professional Development?

 Short answer - Yes.

-Long answer - The changes in the Idaho Code as a result of the passage of HB 380 last legislative session (2008) and which went into effect on 1 July 2008, enables the Board to require CPD for both engineers and land surveyors.
-Implementation of that authority is in IDAPA 10.01.04 Rules of Continuing Professional Development for Land Surveyors which places the requirement on both land surveyors and engineers as of May 08, 2009.
-The engineers are exempt, though, from the date of implementation (May 8, 2009) until their first biennial renewal after that date.
-At that renewal they must start collecting CPD hours to comply with the requirements.
+Long answer - The Board requires CPD for both engineers and land surveyors.
+Implementation of that authority is in IDAPA 24.32.01.200 Subchapter C Rules of Continuing Professional Development for Land Surveyors which places the requirement on both land surveyors and engineers.
 If you collect any PDHs in the current renewal period while you are exempt from the requirement, you may carry forward up to 30 PDHs into the next period.top

 Short answer - No.